Nimari Burnett: 2024–25

 On April 30, 2024, Burnett announced he would be staying in Ann Arbor for his fifth collegiate season under new head coach Dusty May.
 Through 16 games for the 2024–25 Wolverines team, Burnett was deemed the top shooter in NCAA Division 1 basketball by Kenpom.com in “true shooting percentage,” which considers three-point shots, two-point shots and free throws.
 In that time, he averaged 10.9 points, shooting 57 percent from the field, 51 percent from three-point range and 81 percent from the free throw line.

 On February 27, 2025 against Rutgers, Burnett scored a season-high 20 points and hit a deep three-point shot as time expired to win the game for the Wolverines.
 On March 16, one season after finishing in last place in the conference with Michigan, Burnett helped lead the Wolverines to a Big Ten championship in the 2025 Big Ten tournament.

 2025–26

 On April 21, 2025, Burnett announced he would return for his final season after being granted a sixth year of eligibility.
+On February 5, 2026, Burnett posted a career-high 31 points (including a career-high 7 three-point shots) in a 110-69 victory against Penn State, helping Michigan to a school record 21st win before a second loss.
+He was the first 30-point scorer for Michigan since Vladislav Goldin (his freshman roommate at Texas Tech) on January 19, 2025 and the first Wolverine to tally at least seven three point shots at Crisler Center since Aubrey Dawkins on March 7, 2015.
+In the 2026 NCAA tournament, the team won the national championship and tied the Big Ten Conference record for single-season wins, 37.
+Burnett finished his career at Michigan starting a program-record 109 consecutive games.

+Professional career

+After going unselected in the 2026 NBA draft, Burnett agreed to an Exhibit 10 contract with the Toronto Raptors with a chance to compete to earn a two-way or standard contract following the NBA Summer League.

 National team career

 Burnett represented the United States national 3x3 team, winning the national team’s first gold medal at the 2019 FIBA 3x3 U18 World Cup in Ulaanbaatar, Mongolia.
-He scored 40 points, the fifth-most in the tournament.
+He was teammates with Dawson Garcia, Devin Askew and Ethan Morton.
+Burnett scored 40 points, the fifth-most in the tournament.
 He also won a silver medal in the dunk contest.